Akhil-Selukar/DSA-Prep/Algorithms/05-Insertion sort/Insertion sort/README.md

 Note: If array has length less than 2 that means we have either empty array or array with 1 element, which is always sorted.

 The basic idea behind insertion sort is, we will start from index number 1.
 Then we insert that element to it's correct place in left hand side array.
-So after every iteration the left hand side array to the current array will be sorted. (i.e. partial sorting)
+So after every iteration the left hand side of the current index will be sorted. (i.e. partial sorting)

 For example:
 consider given array is `[3,2,4,1]`.